joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>MapKit</summary>
-<p>Be able to use the MapKit UI to display call out points of interest, and determine placemark information for map coordinates.
+<p>We expect fellows to be able to use the MapKit UI to display call out points of interest, and determine placemark information for map coordinates.
 Understand how to do the following on a Map: </p>
 <ul>
 <li>Manipulating the visible portion of the map</li>
 <li>Configuring the Map's appearance</li>